slotix/dbconvert-streams-website/docs/sources/postgresql/index.md

 host    replication     all             127.0.0.1/0            trust
 ```

-Make sure you have _DBConvert Stream IPs_ or 0.0.0.0 to allow all IPs to connect.
+Make sure you have _DBConvert Streams IPs_ or 0.0.0.0 to allow all IPs to connect.

 ```
 host         all      <user>              0.0.0.0/0            md5